jadecobra/python_tdd_exercises/source/list comprehensions.rst

        # AttributeError
        # TypeError

-* we update the signature of the function to take in an argument
+* I update the signature of the function to take in an argument
   .. code-block:: python

        def make_a_list(argument):